Leonard Pllana

-Leonard Arben Pllana (born 26 August 1996) is a Kosovan professional footballer who plays as a forward for K League 2 club Jeonnam Dragons.
+Leonard Arben Pllana (born 26 August 1996) is a Kosovan professional footballer who plays as a forward for K League 2 club Gimpo.

 Club career

 Early career

 Pllana at the age of six started playing football in Trepça.
 On 12 January 2014, he joined Division 2 side Grebbestad.
 Pllana in July 2015 was on trial at Helsingborg U21, where on 21 July, he played in a league match against Häcken U21 after being named in the starting line-up and scored his side's only goal during a 1–3 home defeat.

 Dalkurd

-On 10 September 2015, Dallku signed a three-year contract with Superettan club Dalkurd and this transfer would become legally effective in January 2016.
+On 10 September 2015, Pllana signed a three-year contract with Superettan club Dalkurd and this transfer would become legally effective in January 2016.
 On 18 April 2016, he made his debut against Sirius after coming on as a substitute at 65th minute in place of Ahmed Awad and scored his side's second goal during a 1–2 away win.